vfosnar/SCEE/README.md

   * notes.gpx file must be copied manually from Android/data/de.westnordost.streetcomplete.h3/files
   * button for normal OSM notes is hidden if keyboard is shown. sorry.
 * option to show quest geometries even without selecting a quest pin (ways are shown at intermediate zoom, areas at high zoom)
-* optional zoom using volume buttons
+* option to zoom in/out using volume buttons
+* option to switch off 3D buildings
 * auto-download happens only if auto-upload is allowed
 * quick settings button (+)
   * level filter: only show quests on the chosen level (this may take a few seconds to initialize)